AustinCGomez/Open-File-Mover-CLI/README.md

 Need to move entire folders?
 Run the --move-folders command, and with just a couple of clicks, you can transfer entire folders—and even folders within folders—without breaking a sweat.
 Our intuitive GUI makes it easy to select your source and destination directories, and once you’re ready, just type --begin, and let the program do the work for you.
 It’s like having a personal assistant, but for your files.

 # Contributors
+"We want to thank every contributor who assisted this program."
+@AustinCGomez
+Maintainer of Python-File-Mover.

 <div align="center">
   <table style="border: none;">